Documentation Home

 TO 'front_office'@'localhost';

 The proxied accounts use the mysql_no_login authentication plugin to prevent clients from using the accounts to log in directly to the MySQL server.
-Instead, it is expected that users who authenticate using LDAP use the default ''@'%' proxy account.
+Instead, users who authenticate using LDAP are expected to use the default ''@'%' proxy account.
 (This assumes that the mysql_no_login plugin is installed.
 For instructions, see Section 6.4.1.10, “No-Login Pluggable Authentication”.)
 For alternative methods of protecting proxied accounts against direct use, see Preventing Direct Login to Proxied Accounts.

 Grant to the proxy account the PROXY privilege for each proxied account: